Barrons History, Family Crest & Coats of Arms

 The surname Barrons was first found in County Waterford (Irish: Port Láirge), anciently the Deise region, on the South coast of Ireland in the Province of Munster, where they were granted lands by Strongbow, Earl of Pembroke, for their assistance on his invasion of Ireland.

-Important Dates for the Barrons family
+Early History of the Barrons family

 This web page shows only a small excerpt of our Barrons research.
 Another 103 words (7 lines of text) covering the years 1640, 1500, 1610, 1696, 1607, 1651 and 1651 are included under the topic Early Barrons History in all our PDF Extended History products and printed products wherever possible.